 Right.

-Wasn't believed because it seemed to be she she wanted a payoff.
+But Paula Jones is, at least in not just my circle, she won the lawsuit with women, wasn't believed because it seemed to be she wanted a payoff.

-I'm not saying that she wasn't that that there was a lot of people.
+I'm not saying that she wasn't, there was a lot of people.

-Right, but if you're offering people money the you know, days before a an election and somebody accepts the money.
+Right, but if you're offering people money days before an election and somebody accepts the money.

 Sean, money aside, whenever any woman comes forward against a man, regardless of their party, when they're running for something.